Elbow Dysplasia in Bulldogs and French Bulldogs

 Dr. Kraemer’s Elbow Dysplasia RULE OF THUMB:

-Elbow dysplasia in bulldog puppies, and most dog breeds, happens during the growing period of the bones (5-11 months) and usually will manifest as a limp in their front legs.
+Elbow dysplasia in bulldog puppies, and most dog breeds, happens during the growing period of the bones (5–11 months) and usually manifests as a limp in their front legs.

 Elbow Dysplasia in Bulldogs and French Bulldogs TIPS & WARNINGS: